MarvinFuentes/SimplyStockApp/README.md

 # 📦 Simply Stock – Mobile Inventory Management App (Ongoing Development)

 The goal is to create a simple and easy-to-use mobile app that is free and scalable.
-This app would primarily help small businesses with helpful tools like item creation, live inventory, a checkout system, user authentication, role-based access, consumption analytics, and more.
+This app would primarily help small businesses with tools like item creation, live inventory tracking, a checkout system, user authentication, role-based access, consumption analytics, and more.

 ---